CynToolkit/documentation/index.md

 features:
   - title: Desktop app guides
-    details: Learn how to use Cyn on your desktop
+    details: Learn how to use Pipelab on your desktop
     link: /guide/app
     icon: 💻
   - title: Integration guides
-    details: Learn how to integrate Cyn into your workflow
+    details: Learn how to integrate Pipelab into your workflow
     link: /guide/integration
     icon: 🔌
   - title: API reference
-    details: Learn how to use Cyn's API
+    details: Learn how to use Pipelab's API
-    link: /api/cyn
+    link: /api/pipelab
     icon: 📖

 ---